Farbod-Pourreza/Assembly-text-editor/README.md

-🧠 Assembly Text Editor
+# 🧠 Assembly Text Editor

-A lightweight text editor developed entirely in Assembly (x86).
-This project demonstrates low-level control over keyboard I/O, cursor movement, and screen buffer manipulation within a console-based environment.
+A lightweight console-based text editor written entirely in **x86 Assembly**.
+This project demonstrates how low-level programs can interact directly with hardware to handle keyboard input, screen output, and cursor movement — all without the help of a high-level language or standard library.

+---

+## 🧩 Motivation

+While most text editors are built using high-level programming languages and modern GUI frameworks, this project takes a deep dive into how such software can be implemented at the machine level.
+It was designed to explore system-level programming concepts and offer hands-on experience with hardware interaction, memory management, and real-time input processing in Assembly.

+---

-💻 Features
+## 🕹️ Features

-- 🖋️ Real-time character input with immediate display

-- 🔙 Support for backspace and text overwriting
+- ⌨️ **Real-time Character Input**: Reads and displays keystrokes instantly in the console.
+- ⏮️ **Backspace Support**: Allows users to delete previously entered characters with proper cursor control.

-- 🎯 Cursor control and character position tracking
+- 🎯 **Cursor Management**: Tracks and updates cursor position on each key press and deletion.

-- 📦 Clean memory management with modular structure
+- 🧼 **Clear Console and Exit**: Provides basic control flow for exiting the editor and managing screen output.
+- 📐 **Modular Procedures**: Organized using separate procedures for input, logic, and output.

+---

-🔧 Technologies
+## 🔧 Technologies Used

-- Assembly Language (x86)
+- **x86 Assembly Language**

-- Windows Console I/O

-🎯 Purpose

- This project was developed to gain hands-on experience with low-level programming and deepen understanding of how text editors function at the machine instruction level.
-It served as a practical exercise in systems programming and real-time user interaction in Assembly.
+- **NASM (Microsoft Macro Assembler)**
+- **Windows Console** – Text-based interface

+---